 What is Presentation Idol?

 Current BCIT engineering and technology students, who have taken at least one BCIT Communication Department course, are invited to deliver a six- to eight-minute oral presentation on a technology-related topic.
 Students are encouraged to showcase and/or comment on innovation in engineering and technology, for instance by presenting their own designs, or exploring and commenting on new frontiers, such as technology for sustainability, cradle to cradle design for a circular economy, the intersection of engineering and social justice, societal impacts of technology, frugal engineering, and the like.
-Up to 32 participants can enter the first round, and eight proceed to the final round.
+Up to 24 participants can enter the first round, and six proceed to the final round (new for 2020).
 Registration is on a first-come basis.

 "[...] more captivating than a movie.
 The quality of the presentations was outstanding."